The best things to do in Paris

 Sacre Coeur

-This was probably the most typically touristy thing we did in Paris, but I’d never been to Sacre Coeur and wanted to visit.
-Walking around religious buildings isn’t usually my thing, so we didn't go into the church.
+The Sacre Coeur is one of the most famous landmarks in Paris.
+You can walk up from the Pigalle neighbourhood, or get a funicular up to the top.
+Both times I’ve visited have been on Sunday mornings so the queue has been long and I’ve skipped touring the inside!
 But the view from outside, of the building itself and across the city, is worth the uphill trip.
 It's packed with tourists and people trying to sell you padlocks while city workers are simultaneously removing said padlocks from the fences.
 But it’s still a beautiful place to spend an afternoon in Paris.
+From here, you can wander the stunning streets of the Montmartre neighbourhood, with its quaint shops and cafés.

 Pigalle